davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 I was rude to Jerry Enriquez.

+Ate hash brownies and wept because I didn't have enough records.

+Saw Gus Consing fall on a hockey rink and blood spurted out.

+Lost a lot of chess matches to Gus Consing.

 The day I messed up the tie dye....now I feel bad every time I see Hans Humes on tv.

 Got my FCC broadcasting license.
 Made a PSA and a station ID.